Salam Hormat dan rahayu,

 The five main gaps that have been identified are:

-infrastructure facilities and allocation of teachers in rural schools especially Under Enrolled Schools, Orang Asli Schools and the Remote Schools.
+1. The gap between urban and rural schools- referring to the imbalance delivery of infrastructure facilities and allocation of teachers in rural schools especially Under Enrolled Schools, Orang Asli Schools and the Remote Schools.

 2. The digital gap – referring to the lack of accessibility to ICT infrastructure due to locality and this has resulted in digital divide among teachers and students.